Search the Health Library

 6 months prior to retirement:

-- Discuss your estimated benefits/options with a financial advisor.
+- Discuss your estimated retirement benefits/options with a financial advisor

-- Contact your benefits office to inquire if you may continue employer-provided benefits, such as life insurance/COBRA/Pre-Paid Legal, after retiring.
+- Contact your benefits office to inquire if you may continue employer-provided benefits after retiring, such as life insurance, COBRA, Pre-Paid Legal, etc.

-- Prepare a retirement budget, estimating your retirement expense against your pension, Social Security and any other income.
+- Prepare a retirement budget, estimating your retirement expenses with your pension, 403(b), Social Security and personal savings.

 3 months prior to retirement:

-- Request your pension packet with all of the forms you need to review, complete, sign and return to commence your pension payment.
-Contact the Retirement Office by phone at 443-997-3789 or by email, email@example.com.
+- Contact the Retirement Office at 443-997-3789 or by email, firstname.lastname@example.org to request your pension packet with all of the forms you need to review, complete, sign, and return if you want to commence your pension payment.

-- If you’re 62 or older and want to commence your Social Security retirement benefits, call the Social Security Administration at 800-772-1213 or apply online through their website, www.ssa.gov.
+- If you’re 62 or older and are ready to begin receiving your Social Security retirement benefits, call the Social Security Administration at 1-800-772-1213 or apply online through their website, www.ssa.gov.

 1 month prior to retirement:

-- Submit a formal letter of retirement to your supervisor and the Pension Office.
+- Submit a formal letter of retirement to your supervisor and the Retirment Office.